Punchyou/flavors_of_physics_Ds_decay/README.md

 ```sh
 python models_exporation.py
 ```
-> *This runs all the models and the hyperparameter tuning algorithms, so it will take several minutes to copmlete.*
+> *This runs all the models and the hyperparameter tuning algorithms, so it will take several minutes to complete.*

 4. Execute the final model script and generate the `images/learning_curve.png` and `images/comparison_heatmap.png` for the comparison with the benchmark model, and also the `reports/model_final_metrics.csv` and `reports/signal_final_prediction.csv`.